koominsoo/Writeup/CTF/2020/정보보호올림피아드/writeup.md

 Save as a zip file.
 Then analyze client.exe file.
 The exefile plays rock-paper-scissors with the server.
 I should win 1000 times.... but I can't <br><br>
 ![사진](https://github.com/snwox/Writeup/blob/master/CTF/2020/%EC%A0%95%EB%B3%B4%EB%B3%B4%ED%98%B8%EC%98%AC%EB%A6%BC%ED%94%BC%EC%95%84%EB%93%9C/res/q6-3.JPG)
 <br>
-Analyze with **x64 dbg** and found strings. python??
+Analyzed with **x64 dbg** and found strings. python??
 I have heard that python file can be made into exe file.
 >python .\pyinstxtractor.py .\client.exe

 I converted client.exe to client.pyc with **pyinstxtractor**.
 But .pyc file could be decompiled to read correct .py code.